shifterbit/fraymakers-api-docs/docs/hscript/For.md

 // banana
 ```
 ## Iterating Through Number Ranges
-In some cases you might just need to run through a range of numbers but the data you're operating on isn't an iterable or maybe you just want to generate a numbered sequence:
+In some cases you might just need to run through a range of numbers but the data you're operating on isn't an iterable, or maybe you just want to generate a numbered sequence:

 This is a basic for loop using iterators:
 ```haxe